 Oxytocin in men

 This anti-social effect of a social hormone brings some nuance to the story of oxytocin.
 In one study, researchers found that Dutch students given a snort of the hormone became more positive about fictional Dutch characters, but were more negative about characters with Arab or German names.
-The finding suggests that oxytocin's cuddle effects are targeted at whomever a person perceives as an in-group, the researchers reported in January 2011 in the journal PNAS.
+The finding suggests that oxytocin's social bonding effects are targeted at whomever a person perceives as part of their in-group, the researchers reported in January 2011 in the journal PNAS.

 In another study, published in PNAS in 2010, men were given a dose of oxytocin and asked to write about their mothers.
 Those with secure relationships described their moms as more caring after the hormone dose.
 Those with troubled relationships actually saw their mothers as less caring.
 The hormone may help with the formation of social memories, according to the study researchers, so a whiff strengthens previous associations, whether good or bad.

 "My view of what oxytocin is doing in the brain is making social information more salient," Young said.
 "It connects brain areas involved in processing social information — whether it's sights, faces, sounds or smells — and helps link those areas to the brain's reward system."

 Oxytocin nose sprays also have been considered for use in treating autism.
 The neurological disorder is marked by struggles with social functioning, so a small 2013 study published in the journal PNAS gave a dose to children and teens with autism and asked the participants to identify emotions based on pictures of people's eyes.

 The participants weren't any better at identifying the emotions after the oxytocin burst, but the regions of their brains associated with social interaction became more active.
 The increased processing could mean that a burst of oxytocin might help cement behavioral therapy for kids with the disorder.